kathicks/boris_bikes/README.md

 ### Instructions

-We worked through the challenges throughout the week in rotating pairs to complete this challenge.
+We worked through the challenges throughout the week in rotating pairs.
 Below is the introduction that sets out the overarching goal:

 > Let's go back several years, to the days when there were no Boris Bikes.
 Imagine that you're a junior developer (that was easy).
 Transport for London, the body responsible for delivery of a new bike system, come to you with a plan: a network of docking stations and bikes that anyone can use.
 They want you to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.